Industrial Management, 6 creditsIndustriell ekonomi, 6 hp

 - Produce and analyse financial reports, on a basic level.

 Regarding judgement and approach

-The course includes the following main areas within industrial management: industrial value creation, Cost_Volume_Profit (CVP) analysis, product costing, investment appraisal, bookkeeping, accounting, financial analysis, cash flow analysis, and copporate financing.
+The course includes the following main areas in industrial management: industrial value creation, K / I analysis, product calculation, investment assessment, accounting, financial analysis, cash flow analysis, and financing.

 The examiner assesses if and how absence from compulsory parts can be compensated.
 Before the student has participated in compulsory parts or compensated absence in accordance with the examiner's instructions the student's course results will not be reported.
 Absence from a compulsory part may result in the student having to wait to compensate until the next time the course is given.